Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Conclusions

 \section{Conclusions}

 This paper introduced an unsupervised learning method for beamforming design in a RIS-aided ISAC system.
-Specifically, an IBF-Net model was developed for RIS beamforming, leveraging image-shaped channel samples.
-Moreover, we formulated a loss function to balance the sensing and communication channel correlations, as well as sensing channel gain.
+Specifically, a lightweight IBF-Net model was developed for simple and effective beamforming design, leveraging the customized image-shaped channel samples.
+Moreover, we formulated a loss function to balance the sensing and communication channel correlations, as well as the sensing channel gain.
 Subsequently, the transmit beamformer was obtained by a closed-form expression.
-Simulations showed that our proposed unsupervised learning-based beamforming method yielded satisfying performance and substantially reduced computational complexities.
+Simulations verified that our proposed unsupervised learning-based beamforming method yielded satisfying performance and substantially reduced computational complexities.